Noirmoutier: Infrastructure

 In response to an effort by the French government to add offshore wind projects to the national grid, a 496 MW wind farm is being developed near the island, with a planned commissioning date of 2021.

 Climate

 Noirmoutier experiences an oceanic climate typical of the west coast of France.
 Both the winters and summers are heavily moderated by the surrounding Atlantic Ocean.
 There is a low degree of diurnal temperature variation throughout the year, especially in the winter.
 There is considerably more precipitation in winter compared to summer.
+The climate is classified as cool dry summer Mediterranean type (Csb), with 3 months with Tm*2>=P. More than 2300h of sun is too high for a typical oceanic climate.